andrecfoss/AI-FIGBOT/README.md

 * Game showcase on the EV3 Robot

 ### Lego EV3 Robot Build
-Starting on this project, we used this EV3 guide as a basis (link): https://assets.education.lego.com/v3/assets/blt293eea581807678a/blt8b300493e30608e9/5f8801dfb8b59a77a945d13c/ev3-rem-color-sensor-down-driving-base.pdf?locale=en-us
+Starting on this project, we used this EV3 guide as a basis for the robot construction (link): https://assets.education.lego.com/v3/assets/blt293eea581807678a/blt8b300493e30608e9/5f8801dfb8b59a77a945d13c/ev3-rem-color-sensor-down-driving-base.pdf?locale=en-us

 After making a few adjustments on the construction during this project, here is the final result of the EV3 build: